Keeping your talent pipeline warm during a hiring freeze

 Go back through existing or old pipelines.“Maybe it’s a resume from two years ago,” says Jones.
 Reach out and see if their situation has changed.
 Maybe you gave them an offer and it didn’t work out, or maybe they’re furloughed now and might consider a position with your company.
 The candidates that were number two choices a while back or who took a different position might be a good fit now, says Jones.

 Want more help managing your hiring through the coronavirus crisis?
-Get data, insights and the latest strategies in our Coronavirus Resource Center.
+Get data, insights and the latest strategies when you sign up for free Monster Hiring Newsletters.